erhanbaris/SymSpellPlusPlus/README.md

 # SymSpellPlusPlus

-SymSpell C++ Ports
-This code originally based on faroo.com's C# code.
+Code originally based on faroo.com's C# code.
 It has got a some performence issue and i will fix it.
 Only you need include header file to your project and set words via CreateDictionaryEntry function after than you can check matches via Correct function.

 I will create Python implemantation over c++ code for performence.<br>